 A small Twitter survey conducted by the Dublin Central Housing Action, which supports people in housing need and is part of the TBTC Dublin (“Take Back The City Dublin”) movement, found out that 87% of 650 respondents had not received a rental book:

 Determined to face rental sharks and defend tenants

 Slumleaks a collective of affected people has come together under the motif: “Exposing Irish Slumlords” and reports regularly on harassment, threats of violence and expulsions by unscrupulous slumlords.
 The case Paul Howard Tenant#1 gives insights into the mundane life of the rental shark Paul Howard:

-The six tenants at Mountjoy Square in Dublin 1 found themselves suddenly on the street at the end of last year when they found themselves expelled from their apartment on 13 December.
+The six tenants at Mountjoy Square in Dublin 1 found themselves suddenly on the street at the end of last year.
+Expelled from their apartment on 13 December and nowhere to go.
 The owner had changed the lock on the front door and put all their belongings in plastic bags on the street.
 Previously they had gone to court against their landlord.
-The state of the apartment, with a broken window and mold on the walls, as well a preceding arbitrary rent increase from 650 to 750 Euros, had become too much.
-The expulsion, which took place in winter, is considered illegal by Slumleaks.
+The state of the apartment, with a broken window and mold on the walls being depictable.
+But as well a preceding arbitrary rent increase from 650 to 750 Euros, had become too much for the former tenants.
+The eviction, which took place in winter, is considered illegal by Slumleaks.